matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 If there is a problem with the object, the box will appear with a dotted outline.
 There are a few likely reasons for this:

-- there is no object with the name you used (make sure the im library is installed, and that you have spelled it correctly)
+- there is no object with the name you used (make sure the Instrument Maker library is installed, and that you have spelled it correctly)
 - there are capital letters somewhere in the object name — almost all object names are lower case
 - there are spaces missing between the object name and arguments